The Hobbit: An

 From cult director Jess Franco.
 His most outrageous film.

-A scientific experiment unknowingly brings extraterrestrial life forms to the Earth through a laser beam.
+scientific experiment unknowingly brings extraterrestrial life forms to the Earth through a laser beam.
 First is the cigar smoking drake Howard from the duck's planet.
-A few kids try to keep him from the greedy scientists and help him back to
+A few kids try to keep him from the greedy scientists and help him back to his planet.

 UK: Passed 12 uncut for bleeped strong language, moderate sex references and horror for: